Director: Herb Freed

 5) Boyfriend of Dolores: Decapitated with a sword whilst he urinated.

 6) Dolores: Also decapitated with a sword after a chase scene with the killer.
+Think this is off camera though with the severed head maybe being seen later.

 7) Pole Vaulter/High jumper: Killed after landing on a crashmat covered in spikes.